CSRD, CSDDD and ESRS - key things to know in 2025.

 To comply with CSRD, companies must disclose their sustainability strategy, impact, and targets, with reports verified by a neutral third-party auditor, akin to financial reporting requirements.
 Companies should refer to the European Sustainability Reporting Standards (ESRS) from EFRAG, providing guidance and required metrics.

-ESRS 1 and ESRS 2 are mandatory for all CSRD companies, covering strategy overview, risks, policies, and targets, while other standards depend on materiality assessment outcomes.
+ESRS 1 and ESRS 2 are mandatory for all CSRD companies, covering strategy overview, risks, policies, and targets.
+Other standards apply based on materiality assessment, while sector-specific requirements are slated to take effect in the following years.

 4. What is a (double) materiality analysis?